 It's a result that remains the most lopsided triumph in Premier League Darts group stage history, and one that will likely not be broken given the new, shorter format of the competition.

-The Flying Scotsman rattled home eight maximums as he notched a 103.51 average en-route to winning the competition for the first time.
+Gary Anderson is second on the list after he rattled home eight maximums as he notched a 103.51 average en-route to winning the competition for the first time.

 Jose de Sousa has since matched that tally however, scoring 11 perfect visits of his own in an 8-3 success over Nathan Aspinall in 2021.